Elena-knfr/Cpp-Fundamentals/README.md

 # Lab 4: Linked Lists
 In this lab, we were asked to create and manipulate linkedlists.
 In the process,  the assignment re-enforces earlier concepts of writing classes with constructors and the destructor.
 It also serves as an exercise on dynamic allocation and de-allocation of data without memory leaks.

-# Lab 5: Inheritance/Graphics
+# Lab 5: Inheritance and Virtual Functions
-Finally lab 6 focused on inheritance and required us to write classes inheriting from a simple graphics framework (easyGL).
+Last lab focused on inheritance and required us to write classes inheriting from a simple graphics framework (easyGL).
 We created a breadboard that allowed users to click, drag, and modify shapes on a screen.

-Note to future ECE244 students: This repo can be useful as exposure to a "different" way of problem solving, but please don't use this in your own work.
-It's bad practice, unethical, and means you won't learn.